SPARC-FAIR-Codeathon/aqua/README.md

 ## AQUA solution

-1) Apply Artificial Intelligence tools (Natural Language Processing) to the processing of users’ search keywords and to the implementation of predictive typing (suggestion-based typing).
+__1) Apply Artificial Intelligence tools__ (Natural Language Processing) to the processing of users’ search keywords and to the implementation of predictive typing (suggestion-based typing).

 - In details, in addition to lemmatization, other NIH tools (e.g: NIF Ontology) will be used to derive origins of words and make autocomplete suggestions for users as they type.
 This will help AQUA standardize various user inputs and return the most datasets possible that match the search keywords.
 - AQUA also fixes typos and close matches and suggests corrected search keywords.

-2) Enhance the current result display by:
+__2) Enhance the current result display by:__

 - Bolding/highlighting matched texts in results for easy lookup